 200A Financial Accounting – Fall, Winter

 If you don’t meet the above criteria and believe that you have a very good understanding of basic accounting principles, you must register to take the waiver exam.
 If you minored in accounting or have already taken a few financial accounting courses, you may attempt the waiver exam.
-Professor Yetman does not recommend waiving the course if you have had only one previous undergraduate financial accounting course, as beginning undergraduate accounting courses are typically taught with an emphasis towards bookkeeping, whereas this course is taught with an emphasis towards managerial decision making.
+Professor Yetman and Professor Skaife do not recommend waiving the course if you have had only one previous undergraduate financial accounting course, as beginning undergraduate accounting courses are typically taught with an emphasis towards bookkeeping, whereas this course is taught with an emphasis towards managerial decision making.

 201B Organizational Strategy and Structure – Winter

 This course covers strategic management of organizations, including: analysis of industries, firm resources and capabilities and corporate strategy; strategy formulation, implementation and strategic decision-making; firm and industry life cycles and change; and analysis of organizational design and structure including differentiation and integration.
 If you have had previous graduate level or advanced undergraduate courses covering this material, you may sign up to take the waiver exam for 201B.

 202A Markets and the Firm (Microeconomics) – Fall

 You may waive out of 202A if you can show proficiency in economics, in one of two ways:

 (1) By registering for and taking the waiver exam;

 (2) By petitioning the instructor, Professor Victor Stango, and providing evidence of proficiency, which may include an undergraduate degree in economics or successful completion of a graduate-level course with content similar to 202A.